SuiriusJ/Algodoo_Script/Weight_Measuring_Tool.md

         }
     }

-## 알고리즘 설명
+## Algorithm description

-    1. 비행 기구의 외력을 0으로 설정해, 비행기구의 가속도를 중력가속도로 초기화한다.
+    1. Set the external force of the aircraft to zero, and reset the acceleration of the aircraft to gravity acceleration.

-    2. 외력에 차례로 1000을 계속 더해간다.
+    2. Continue adding 1000 to external forces in turn.

-    3. 만약 알짜힘이 위로 작용할 경우, 바로 전 작업을 취소하고, 이번에는 100을 계속 더해간다.
+    3. If the power is working up, cancel the operation immediately before, and this time it will continue to add 100.

-    4. 이러한 방식으로 10, 1, 0.1, 0.01을 더해가고, 0.01까지 계산하면 무게 측정을 끝낸다.
+    4. In this way, add 10, 1, 0.1, 0.01, and calculate up to 0.01 to complete the weight measurement.

 ## 커스텀 변수에 대한 설명

-    * scene.my.autoforce: 추진체에 전달하는 힘의 크기
+    * scene.my.autoforce: The size of the force to be delivered to the thruster

-    * _oldvel: 가속도를 계산하기 위해 한 틱 전의 vel값을 저장한다.
+    * _oldvel: It is used to store the vel value before one tick to calculate the acceleration.

-    * _acc: 가속도
+    * _acc: Acceleration

-    * _TenExp: 힘을 계산할 때의 10의 지수
+    * _TenExp: When calculating forces, the value added to the force

-    * _timer: 딜레이
+    * _timer: Delay

-    * _trigger: phase
+    * _trigger: Phase

-    * _mass: 원래 질량을 계산하기 위해 사용되었지만, 지금은 사용하지 않음.
+    * _mass: Originally used to calculate mass, but not used now.